qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/index.rst

   * Grids, with associated unit cells
   * Tight-binding models using a sparse data structure for easy creation and calculation of eigenvalues
+    The electronic structure may comprise of orthogonal or non-orthogonal basis sets.

 Installation
 ============